And now, for some positive news.

 It will come as absolutely no surprise, that estate agencies need to use a lot of paper.
 We’re no exception, but we do try and not print surplus if we can help it.

-To help us reduce our printing further, we’ve recently upgraded our photocopier software which gives us an estimate each month as to how many trees worth of printing we have done!
-Not only does this help us be even more mindful of what we are printing, it also gives us the opportunity to have new trees planted in order to offset the number that we have used.
+To help us reduce our printing further and take a step towards becoming a more sustainable business, we’ve recently upgraded our photocopier software which gives us an estimate each month as to how many trees worth of printing we have done!
+Not only does this help us be even more mindful of what we are printing, but it also gives us the opportunity to have new trees planted in order to offset the number that we have used.

 We do this by having trees planted by The National Forest, and we’ve recently had confirmation that the trees we bought earlier in the year have now been planted.